Jane Forth: Warhol years and modeling career

-Forth initially met pop artist and filmmaker Andy Warhol at his home through her first boyfriend, Jay Johnson—twin brother of Warhol’s longtime partner, Jed Johnson.
-She became a receptionist at Warhol's Factory in 1969.
+During this period, Forth was introduced to artist and filmmaker Andy Warhol at his home through her first boyfriend, Jay Johnson, the twin brother of Warhol's longtime partner Jed Johnson.
+She recalled expecting Warhol "to be tall and dark and important-looking," but instead finding him "sitting on his bed, white-haired and pale with his sunglasses on."
+Later, the two became close friends, and Forth became a receptionist at Warhol's studio, the Factory, in 1969.
+"I like him a lot.
+Maybe he's a father image to me… If it wasn't for him, none of the things that have happened to me would have happened," Forth told the Detroit Free Press in 1970.

 Taken with her striking appearance, Warhol invited Forth to appear in Trash (1970) with Joe Dallesandro and Holly Woodlawn.
 Despite her youth, Forth shined in the production and became Warhol's breakthrough star.
 Warhol called her "the most exciting thing to come his way since Viva!"

-Forth's unique look—involving shaved eyebrows, Wesson-oiled hair, pale skin, red cheeks, and bold lips—was proclaimed the “New Now Face” in 1970.
-Her look was inspired by classic Hollywood heroines, such as Myrna Loy and Claudette Colbert, she styled herself in thrifted clothing from the 1930s and ‘40s.
+Forth's unique look—involving shaved eyebrows, Wesson-oiled hair, pale skin, red cheeks, and bold lips—was proclaimed the "New Now Face" in 1970.
+Her look was inspired by classic Hollywood heroines, such as Myrna Loy and Claudette Colbert, she styled herself in thrifted clothing from the 1930s and '40s.
 Despite the praise she received for her look, Forth had a difficult time signing to a modeling agency due to her short stature.

-While operating the Green Branch Antique Store on First Avenue, Forth was rapidly launched into the worlds of fashion and film.
 She became a protégé of fashion editor Diana Vreeland, who helped promote her.
 Forth posed for Antonio Lopez’s fashion illustrations in the New York Times, Diane von Furstenberg, and was photographed for Vogue and Harper’s Bazaar.

 Forth was 16 years old when Jack Mitchell photographed her for a nude four-page photo spread for the April 1970 cover of After Dark magazine.
 In the article, Forth revealed that she was called to read for a part in the film The Telephone Book (1971).

 Forth appeared on The Dick Cavett Show alongside boxer Sugar Ray Robinson and psychiatrist Thomas S. Szasz in May 1970.

 Forth was featured in a fashion layout in the July 1970 edition of Life magazine.
-The youth and arrogance of then-teenaged Forth shows through her 1970 statement to Life: "When I’m home I’m yelling at my mother to iron my clothes, and when I’m out, I’m standing around yawning at all these fancy people."
-She declared in the same interview that she bought dime-store make up and each of her “dress-up" faces only cost twenty-five cents, with her thrifted vintage dresses averaging a price of $12.50.
+The youth and arrogance of then-teenaged Forth shows through her 1970 statement to Life: "When I'm home I'm yelling at my mother to iron my clothes, and when I'm out, I'm standing around yawning at all these fancy people."
+She declared in the same interview that she bought dime-store make up and each of her "dress-up" faces only cost twenty-five cents, with her thrifted vintage dresses averaging a price of $12.50.

 Forth appeared in the Factory film Women In Revolt (1971) and she had a leading role in Warhol's next production, L'Amour (1972), alongside Warhol superstar Donna Jordan.
 L'Amour was filmed in Paris in the fall of 1970.